jgagne/typography-2-fa-17/04-details-summary.md

 - [ ] Don’t mess with lowercase letter-spacing
 - [ ] Adjust letter-spacing when setting in all-caps
 - [ ] Get your kerning settings right `#metric
-- [ ] Only use free or paid fonts with an EULA stating that web-embedding is allowed `#staylegal`
+- [ ] Only use free or paid fonts with an EULA stating that web-embedding is allowed `#legalaction`
 - [ ] Exclusively use of the `@font-face` syntax for embedding web fonts instead of propriety web services syntax from Google Fonts, Adobe Typekit, etc. `#webstandards`

 ### Content

 `20 points`

-- [ ] At least 500 words unabridged (full read) and under 200 words abridged (quick read)
+- [ ] At least 500 words unabridged (full read) and fewer than 200 words abridged (quick read)
 - [ ] Inclusion of imagery: photographs, illustrations, charts, etc.
 - [ ] Provide navigation; skip to instruction (print) and link (web), or an obvious way to jump to either the full or quick read or vice versa.
 - [ ] Provide an About section or page with a colophon and link to the style guide